Introduction

 - The 2010 Pakistan spot-fixing scandal at Lord’s led to bans and criminal convictions for players.

-- The IPL 2013 spot-fixing scandal resulted in several arrests and the suspension of two teams.
+- The 2013 IPL spot‑fixing scandal, as covered in major media, resulted in several arrests and the suspension of two teams.

 8. Cricket Distracts Society From Education and Development